 Plan 4, MIT-huset, C435 Umeå universitet, 901 87 Umeå

-Affiliated as senior lecturer (associate professor) at Department of Community Medicine and Rehabilitation Units: Occupational Therapy, Affiliated
+Affiliated as professor at Department of Community Medicine and Rehabilitation Units: Occupational Therapy, Affiliated

 Vårdvetarhuset Umeå universitet, 901 87 Umeå

 Researches and educates in the field where systems based on artificial intelligence (AI) need to collaborate with humans.
 Research spans basic research in AI to applications improving health.

 Helena Lindgren has a multidisciplinary background as authorized occupational therapist, work consultant in work rehabilitation and ergonomics, and computer science.
 She is Professor in Computer Science, primarily operating in the intersection between artificial intelligence, interaction design and cognitive science.
 What she is actually doing, and has been doing throughout her working life, is to develop her understanding of humans, find conditions for development of ability, match ability to the environment and build the environment social, intelligent, adaptive and inspiring.

 Helena Lindgren takes particular interest in theories and methods that support the development of intelligent and autonomous systems for health care, which include and acknowledge the complexity of changing health care organisations and work processes in a larger perspective as well as the basic levels of cognitive and psychosocial functions.
 She takes particular interest in the following related to interacting with socially intelligent and autonomous systems and environments:

 Research group and environment